 - Click View Report next to the social post report you want to view.

 A report for a post from an email campaign will include the name of the email campaign by default.

 About Social Post Statistics

 Your social post report will detail the different ways people interacted with your Facebook or Instagram posts.
-We’ll update these stats every 4 hours for 48 hours after you publish your post.

 The date and time your social posts finish publishing.